dujamaa/Proj2_Pipelines/README.md

 6. [Acknowledgements](#Acknowledgements)

 ### Project Motivation
-This project is being completed as one of the requirements for Udacity's Data Science Nanodegree program.
+This project is being completed as part of the requirements for Udacity's Data Science Nanodegree program.
 The objective of this project is to develop an ETL pipeline from disaster data provided by [Figure Eight](https://www.figure-eight.com/) that feeds into a machine learning pipeline to build a model for a web app that classifies disaster messages.

 ### Installation
 This project uses the following libraries for the Anaconda distribution of Python version 3.6+: